Desmond Tutu

 Archbishop Desmond Tutu in his Cape Town office 13/11/2001.

-Coining the term “rainbow nation”, Tutu stands firm in his dedication to the ideals of tolerance and inclusiveness, which informs both his political and theological work.
-His interest in people and the pursuit of a peaceful world has led him to become involved in human rights issues not only in South Africa, but all over the world.
+Coining the term “rainbow nation”, Desmond Tutu stood firm in his dedication to the ideals of tolerance and inclusiveness, which informs both his political and theological work.
+His interest in people and the pursuit of a peaceful world led him to become involved in human rights issues not only in South Africa but all over the world.

 more